Welcome to today's edition of the Rush 24-7 podcast.

 I guess you could call that charismatic.

-And then he had the audacity to talk about how proud he was of his son uh for this kind of sacrifice.
+And then he had the audacity to talk about how proud he was of his son for this kind of sacrifice.

 He's typical of these guys.

-He gets everybody else to go out and do the dirty work, but you don't see him in the ditch in the construction jihad, and you don't see him strapping bombs all over himself.
+He has everybody else to go out and do the dirty work, but you don't see him in the ditch in the construction jihad, and you don't see him strapping bombs all over himself.

 Hezbollah does.

-What is the incessant need on the part of the drive-bys to humanize I well, I don't even need to finish asking the question because I am capable of answering it.
+Well, I don't even finish asking the question because I am capable of answering it.

-They are the small fry.
+They are the small thride.

-They're the victims, and they are the people of colour.
+And they are the people of color.

 Well, that probably happens too.